sjanr/cosc-322-amazons/README.md

 To improve efficiency, we integrated Zobrist hashing to compute unique board states quickly and used a transposition table for memoization, significantly reducing redundant evaluations during search.

-Our development briefly stalled due to remote connectivity issues over reading week.
-After setting up the UBC Okanagan VPN, we were able to resume work seamlessly through our GitHub repository, enabling effective remote collaboration and version control.

 ---

 ## 📅 Planned Features (and Achievements)